serai-dex/serai/coins/monero/wallet/seed/README.md

 # Monero Seeds

-A Rust implementation of Monero's seed algorithm.
+Rust implementation of Monero's seed algorithm.

 This library is usable under no-std when the `std` feature (on by default) is disabled.